MrPixle2022/Documentaion/Js/React/Events.md

 ```

-here we created a `p` element that will log a messege to the conosle when it's content is copied
+here we created a `p` element that will log a message to the console when it's content is copied